 [pardot-form id="45" title="STM Email Form"]

 When social emotional learning (SEL) is embedded into music education, students learn the skills that will help them confront life’s complexities and challenges long after they leave the music classroom.
+Musical instruction and social emotional development can go hand-in-hand.

 Save The Music Foundation, in partnership with the Center for Arts Education and Social Emotional Learning, present a professional learning program specifically geared towards teaching music educators how to embed social emotional learning in the classroom.
 The free program titled Student Empowerment Through SEL in Music Education includes nine captivating webinars, an introduction to SEL video (watch below), and a practical reflection guide to help embed these ideas into teaching and learning.
+The program shows the importance of SEL in the music classroom and how SEL can be integrated into multiple art forms and subjects.
+All videos, materials, and resources are now available on demand.

 “Social and emotional learning (SEL) is an integral part of education and human development.
 SEL is the process through which all young people and adults acquire and apply the knowledge, skills, and attitudes to develop healthy identities, manage emotions and achieve personal and collective goals, feel and show empathy for others, establish and maintain supportive relationships, and make responsible and caring decisions.